 - Make use of geo-fencing

 Marketers in the B2C space can really benefit from a trend known as geo-facing.
 Andrea Mocherman from Gravit8 Marketing explains the concept.
 Geo-fencing targets consumers based on what they are interested in.
 Then it pushes those people down the path most likely to make a purchase.
 It doesn’t matter what size the business is, this technology is able to grab the consumer’s attention ahead of any competition and increase revenue and traffic for the site.
-Ads for product listings need to be optimized Enhancing product listing ads is one way to make ads really stand out says Monica Cabaniss from Blue Fountain Media.
+Ads for product listings need to be optimised Enhancing product listing ads is one way to make ads really stand out says Monica Cabaniss from Blue Fountain Media.
 It shows users the kinds of things they expect to see when they make a search.
 Taking some time to really create a very detailed description for your ads makes it present well on various platforms.
 If you can put an image with your ad’s text you can really make it stand out and appeal to consumers.

 Making Digital Ads a Part of Your Marketing Plan